-American Indian Studies program offers an interdisciplinary major that is designed to allow students to achieve the following learning outcomes:
+The American Indian Studies program is available as a Committee Interdisciplinary Major and is designed to allow students to achieve the following learning outcomes:

 - Analyze and explain the important stages of American Indian history, the complexity of cultural diversity within American Indian populations, and contemporary issues facing American Indian people within the Us.

 - Provide interdisciplinary explanations for the intellectual, literary, cultural, linguistic and political history of American Indian institutions and the impact of economic forces on American Indian societies.

 - Identify and assess different theoretical frameworks for explaining change in American Indian societies as well as relationships between sovereign Indian reservations, urban Indian communities and institutions, and the broader America society.